-An emerging line of research explores the brain as cultural icon, particularly how it is visualized and framed in mediated forms.
+A third line of research explores the brain as cultural icon, particularly how it is visualized and framed in mediated forms.
 New technologies make the brain more visible than ever before, while also (re)shaping how our culture envisions bodies and behaviors.
-I am working on a project that analyzes visual representations of the brain in popular culture and in the news media.
+I have ongoing projects that analyze visual representations of the brain in the Marvel cinematic universe and in news media.

 Much of my research relies on primary data collection, through both surveys and qualitative analysis.
 I frequently incorporate students into my work.
 Both undergraduate and graduate students have contributed to several data collection projects.
 I have presented and published articles with undergraduate and graduate students.

-At the undergraduate level, I teach courses in sociology of crime (SOCI 209), delinquency (SOCI 311), and public opinion research (SOCI 333), and health (SOCI 454), as well as the senior capstone course (SOCI 489).
+At the undergraduate level, I teach courses in sociology of crime (SOCI 209), delinquency (SOCI 311), public opinion research (SOCI 333), and health (SOCI 454), as well as the senior capstone course (SOCI 489).
 I received the UNL College of Arts and Sciences Distinguished Teaching Award in 2013 and 2018.

 Health and Well-Being